NanobyteRuata/contact-app/README.md

 ## JSON-Server

 Run `json-server db.json --middlewares middleware.js` for a fake server.
 Make sure it runs on `http://localhost:3000`.
 However, if you have a dedicated server for these contacts or if u decided not to run on port `3000`, you will need to change `BASE_URL` value in `api-constants.ts` according to your configuration.
+For more info about json-server, visit: [Json-Server](https://www.npmjs.com/package/json-server#add-middlewares)

 ## Development server